siddhesh503/Evive_Assessment/README.md

 ## General Description

 The biggest hurdle of this assignment was to get around 40 Queries per 10 seconds limit of TMDB API.
 I handled this by keeping a tab on `X-RateLimit-Reset` and `X-RateLimit-Remaining` headers of the response.

+Rather than keeping a fixed timeout after the request limit gets exhuasted for a current time winodw, I am keeping a dynamic timeout based on the values of the headers.
+For example, if we exhaust all the 40 requests in 7 seconds, then my script will wait for only `(10-7=3)` `3` seconds until I make a next request, rather than waiting for a fixed amount of time.
+This model improves the running time of the script by more than 50%.

 Following is the example of how Response headers look:

 **Headers Notes**